pulumi/docs/reference/pkg/nodejs/@pulumi/aws/iam/index.md

 This is a data source which can be used to construct a JSON representation of an IAM policy document, for use with resources which expect policy documents, such as the `aws_iam_policy` resource.

+-> For more information about building AWS IAM policy documents with Terraform, see the [AWS IAM Policy Document Guide](https://www.terraform.io/docs/providers/aws/guides/iam-policy-documents.html).

 ```hcl
 data "aws_iam_policy_document" "example" {